Escobar HRs as Mets end 3-game skid, rally past Rangers 4-3 - NewsBreak

 4 days ago

-NEW YORK (AP) -- Eduardo Escobar hit a tiebreaking three-run homer, expectant father David Peterson tied a career high with 10 strikeouts in six innings and the New York Mets beat the Texas Rangers 4-3 Friday night to stop a season-high three-game losing streak.
-Mark Canha hit a tying...
+Eduardo Escobar hit a tiebreaking three-run homer, expectant father David Peterson tied a career high with 10 strikeouts in six innings and the New York Mets beat the Texas Rangers 4-3 Friday night to stop a season-high three-game losing streak.
+Mark Canha hit a tying RBI single in the...

-BALTIMORE (AP) — Cedric Mullins doubled in the winning run in the 10th inning, and the Baltimore Orioles beat the Texas Rangers 10-9 Tuesday night in a wild game that featured several comebacks and clutch home runs.
-Mullins hit a two-out liner into the gap off Matt Moore (3-2) to bring home Ryan McKenna, who started the inning at second base.
-Joey Krehbiel (4-3) worked out of a bases-loaded jam in the top of the 10th for the Orioles, who have won three straight following a four-game skid.
-Texas trailed 4-0 in the second inning, 7-4 in the eighth and 8-7 in the ninth before rallying.
-Not to be outdone, Baltimore pulled out of a 9-8 deficit in the ninth when Rougned Odor hit a two-out, solo shot to right-center off Joe Barlow.

-CINCINNATI (AP) — The New York Mets wasted a stellar performance by Max Scherzer in his return from an oblique injury, losing 1-0 to the Cincinnati Reds on Mike Moustakas’ game-ending sacrifice fly on Tuesday night.
-Scherzer struck out 11 while pitching six innings of two-hit ball in his first big league start since May 18.
-He had been sidelined by a strained oblique muscle on his left side.
-Throwing mostly fastballs, Scherzer — who turns 38 in three weeks — allowed only one runner to reach third.
-And he responded by striking out Matt Reynolds to get out of the second inning.
-Reds rookie Nick Lodolo combined with four relievers on a six-hitter.
-Lodolo struck out eight in 4 2/3 innings in his return from a back injury.
+BOSTON - The Red Sox-Yankees Rivalry is historic, but a new billboard featuring New York legend Derek Jeter has Sox fans shaking their heads.The famous shortstop stares down at fans from behind the Green Monster to promote a seven-part ESPN documentary, "The Captain," which focuses on the five-time world champ's career.And Red Sox fans have plenty to say about it."He's got a great career, great legacy in New York, but has no place in Boston.
+That's all I've got to say about that," said one Red Sox fan."I'm not a big fan of Derek Jeter.
+I hate his guts so much," said another fan.Some fans, however, are willing to cut Jeter some slack."Probably get another Yankee over the last 40 years and I won't like it, but Derek Jeter is kind of a classy guy," admitted one fan.Jeter played his last game at Fenway Park in 2014, but a lot of fans say it feels like sandpaper scraping their skin as they approach the ballpark."I think he doesn't deserve to be in Boston," said a fan.
+"Maybe in New York but not here."

 Comments / 0